silcron/MAIN-CODEFILES/README.md

-# codingfiles for git
-My code files
-I will upload here
+# MY CODE FILES
+WILL BE UPLOADED HERE
-## Let's go start!
+# Let's go GITHUB!
+Start
+# Try Coding
 Shall we?